Jcq242818/Jcq242818/README.md

 ### Hi there 👋
-#### My name is Ji Chenqing, a senior undergraduate student from department of Electronic and Electrical Engineering in SUSTech.
+#### I'm Ji Chenqing, a senior undergraduate student from department of Electronic and Electrical Engineering in SUSTech.
 Here, I hope to record all my experiences in the last semester year.

 - 🔭 I’m currently working on Anticancer drug detection research.
 - 🌱 I’m currently learning Software Defined Radio and C++.